Best Truck Toppers & Truck Caps Guide + Cost Comparison

 - They are lightweight.

-- Great way to save money if having a white topper doesn’t concern you.
+- Great way to save money if having a less durable, white topper doesn’t concern you.

 - Commercial options are available with features like locking toolboxes, shelving and double doors.

-- They tend to be more expensive than an aluminum topper and can run up to about $2,000 installed.
+- Fiberglass truck shells tend to be more expensive than an aluminum and can run up to about $2,000 installed.

-- Fiberglass is heavier than aluminum and can weight up to 200 pounds depending what options you include.
+- A fiberglass truck shell is heavier than aluminum and can weigh up to 200 pounds depending what options you include.

-- If you need a topper for commercial use, it can be difficult to find a fiberglass topper to fit your needs.
+- If you need a fiberglass topper for commercial use, it can be difficult to find a fiberglass cap to fit your needs.

 - You can match the factory paint job of your truck perfectly.